The 3 Diagnoses under the FASD Umbrella

 • a unique cluster of minor facial anomalies (small eyes, smooth philtrum, thin upper lip).

-• prenatal alcohol exposure (confirmed or unknown).
+• prenatal alcohol exposure.

 The prevalence of FAS is estimated to be 1 to 3 per 1,000 live births.
 This is roughly equivalent to the prevalence of down syndrome.
 FAS is the leading known cause of intellectual disabilities and is entirely preventable.